devKaos117/tech.lib/tech.lib/Platform/BIOS.md

 The BIOS defines the boot priority order through consulting it's configuration files and scanning the connected storage devices

 ### 5. Boot Loader Execution
-In the final step, the BIOS execute the [[Plataform/Boot Loader|Boot Loader]] and gives the control to it
+In the final step, the BIOS execute the [[Boot Loader|Boot Loader]] and gives the control to it

 ## External References
 [wikipedia.org/BIOS](https://en.wikipedia.org/wiki/BIOS)